TheBB/spaceline/README.md

 1. You just want to use the Spacemacs mode-line theme and forget about it.
 2. You want to use something similar to the Spacemacs mode-line theme, but with a handful of easy tweaks.
-3. You want an easy-to-use library for building your own mode-line from scratch.
+3. You want an easy-to-use library for building your own mode-line from scratch, and you think the Spacemacs theme looks good.

-The functionality for each is described in the following sections.
+The functionality for each are described in the following sections.

 The files in this package are organized as follows.
 Choose which you want to load based on what you want to do.